k4144/ghtest/README.md

 -   **Scenario Support**: Detects CRUD patterns and generates stateful scenario tests (e.g., create -> read -> delete).
 -   **Smart Parameter Suggestion**: Analyzes function signatures and type hints to suggest realistic test inputs.
 -   **Portable Tests**: Generates standalone `pytest` files with relative paths, ready to be committed to your repository.
 -   **Safe Execution**: Includes an interactive mode to prevent accidental execution of destructive functions (like `delete_repo`) during test generation.
+Nevertheless, it is stringly recommended to run `ghtest` in a safe environment.

 ## Installation